Becoming and Belonging

 The online bookseller for this event is Readings.

-Sinéad Stubbins is a writer, editor and cultural critic in Melbourne.
-She made her name writing TV recaps for Junkee on shows such as The Bachelor and Game of Thrones, and she’s also on the writing team for The Weekly with Charlie Pickering on the ABC.
-She has written for The Guardian, The Saturday Paper, frankie, The Big Issue, New York Magazine and many other publications.
+Sinéad Stubbins is a Melbourne-based writer, editor and cultural critic, and the author of In My Defence, I Have No Defence.
+She made her name writing TV recaps for Junkee on shows such as The Bachelor and Game of Thrones, and she’s also on the writing team for The Weekly with Charlie Pic...
+Read more

-Paige Clark is a Chinese/American/Australian fiction writer, researcher and teacher.
-Her first book of fiction, She Is Haunted, will be published in 2021 by Allen & Unwin.
+Paige Clark is a writer, researcher and teacher.
+Her first book of fiction, She Is Haunted, was shortlisted for the Readings Prize and longlisted for the Stella Prize.